Last Updated on October 5, 2021 by Chef Mireille

 Suriname Style Peanut Soup

-- 1 ½ pounds chicken pieces including bones
+- 1 ½ pounds chicken pieces on the bone

 - 1 large onion chopped